sevvalse/Basic-C-Projects/README.md

 # Basic C Projects
- A collection of simple C projects created for learning and practicing basic programming concepts.
-Suitable for beginners looking to enhance their coding skills.
+This repo includes the C programs I wrote during my first semester at Yaşar University.
+These mini-projects helped me understand the fundamentals of programming.
+You can find simple examples covering variables, loops, conditionals, functions, arrays, and pointers.

 - **Basic ATM Application**
-  * This program allows users to perform basic banking transactions through an ATM system.
-Initially the account balance is set to 1000.
-The user is presented with a menu and options include checking balance, depositing, withdrawing funds or shutting down the system.
-The user makes a selection and the program performs the action based on the selection.
-It updates the balance in deposit or withdrawal transactions and writes the current status to the screen.
-The loop continues until the user chooses to exit, when exit is selected the program says “Goodbye!”
-It ends with the message.
-A warning is given for incorrect entries and the user is expected to enter correctly.
+  * This program simulates a simple ATM system.
+The initial balance is 1000, and users can check their balance, deposit, withdraw, or exit.
+The balance updates after each transaction, and the program displays the result.
+It runs in a loop until the user chooses to exit with a “Goodbye!” message.
+Invalid inputs trigger a warning, and the user is asked to try again.

 - **Basic Calculator**
-  * This program is a simple calculator that performs basic arithmetic operations: addition, subtraction, multiplication, and division.
-Users select an option from a menu (1-5), input two numbers for operations, and see the result.
-Division checks for zero to prevent errors.
-Option 5 exits the program with a farewell.
-Invalid inputs prompt error messages, and the program runs until the user chooses to exit.
+  *This is a simple calculator that performs addition, subtraction, multiplication, and division.
+Users choose an option, enter two numbers, and see the result.
+Division checks for zero.
+Option 5 exits the program with a goodbye message.
+Invalid inputs show an error, and the program runs until exit is selected.

 - **Divisors**
-  * This program determines and prints all the divisors of a given number entered by the user.
-When the program runs, the user is prompted to input an integer.
-The divisors function then iterates through all numbers from 1 to the entered number and checks if each one divides the input number without leaving a remainder.
-If the condition is satisfied, the current number is a divisor, and it is printed.
-The program continues this process until all possible divisors of the input number are found and displayed.
-Finally, the program terminates successfully.
+  * This program finds and prints all divisors of a user-entered number.
+It checks numbers from 1 up to the input and prints those that divide it without a remainder.
+The program ends after showing all divisors.

 - **GPA Calculator**
-  * This program calculates a student's GPA based on their midterm (40%) and final exam (60%) scores.
-The user inputs scores, which are validated to be between 0 and 100.
-Entering -1 exits the program.
-After both scores are provided, the GPA is calculated and displayed.
-The process repeats until the user opts to quit.
+  *This program calculates a student’s GPA from midterm (40%) and final (60%) scores.
+Users enter scores between 0 and 100, or -1 to exit.
+After input, the GPA is calculated and shown.
+The process repeats until the user quits.

 - **Number Guessing Game**
-  * This program is a simple Number Guessing Game implemented in C. The game generates a random number between 1 and 100, and the player has 10 chances to guess it correctly.
-After each guess, the program provides feedback—"UP" if the guess is too low, "DOWN" if it's too high, and a success message if the number is guessed correctly.
-At the end of the game, the player can choose to replay by entering 'Y' or exit by entering 'N'.
+  * This C program is a Number Guessing Game.
+It picks a random number from 1 to 100, and the player has 10 tries to guess it.
+After each guess, the program says “UP” if too low, “DOWN” if too high, or a success message if correct.
+The player can replay or exit after the game.

 - **Theatre Seat Manager**
-   * This program is a simple theatre seat management system written in C. It allows users to view seat availability, book seats, and cancel bookings through a menu-driven interface.
-The seat statuses are managed using a 2D array, with options for validation to ensure user-friendly operation.
-Perfect for learning basic programming concepts like arrays, enums, and user input handling.
+   * This C program manages theatre seats using a menu.
+Users can view, book, or cancel seats stored in a 2D array.
+It includes input validation and helps learn arrays, enums, and user input handling.